 Home schooling is catching on as an alternative to the Enlightenment ideal of public education, substituting customized one-on-one attention and instruction for the mass approach of the former.
 As the computer revolution and the Internet have undone the industrial age and its corollary – mass advertising via media of television, radio, newspaper and film – it has now enabled the same revolution of individuation in the classroom – or rather by turning your average living room into same.

 No more.
-The number of tutorials on subjects as diverse as how to stretch canvas for artist, on the one hand, and the care and feeding of your Iguana – on the other – are viewed as a matter of course now all over the world.
-It may be that 90% of all time spent online now (2016) is spent viewing videos, not text.
+Easy access to online tutorials on subjects as diverse as how to stretch canvas for artist and the care and feeding of your pet iguana is taken as a given these days, and it may be that more than 90% of time spent viewing this online content (2016) is spent viewing videos, not text.